Dead People: Doubts About Reparations from a Proud Mutt

 Posted in Opinion

-Tagged with Patrick Hall, reparations, Legacy of Slavery, black slaves, the South, Plantations, Civil War, Black Leader, Industrial Revolution, dead people, Chinese Communist Party, Dependency, Great Society
+Posted in Patrick Hall, reparations, Legacy of Slavery, black slaves, the South, Plantations, Civil War, Industrial Revolution, dead people, Chinese Communist Party, Dependency, Great Society

-Tagged with Patrick Hall, reparations, Legacy of Slavery, black slaves, the South, Plantations, Civil War, Black Leader, Industrial Revolution, dead people, Chinese Communist Party, Dependency, Great Society
+Posted in Patrick Hall, reparations, Legacy of Slavery, black slaves, the South, Plantations, Civil War, Industrial Revolution, dead people, Chinese Communist Party, Dependency, Great Society

 Recent